ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 * `@method`
 * `@request-target`

-In addition, the following headers MUST be signed when they exist:
+In addition, the following request headers MUST be signed when they exist:

 * `Content-Type`
 * `Content-Digest`